 Epstein’s large-scale panoramic vistas record and recreate both the extraordinary architecture of the ancient city and the fresco paintings that have influenced artists all over the world.
 Her technique of layering multiple photographs dissolve into elaborate and ethereal visions that evoke spectral sub-surface images.

 The photographs of Diane Epstein have been widely exhibited in Italy, including in Rome at the American Academy, the American Embassy, Residence of the Belgian Ambassador, John Cabot University, Galleria Paolo Antonacci, and in Umbria at the museum Palazzo Boccarini.
-Epstein’s photographs will be exhibited again at the Galleria Paolo Antonacci, via del Babuino, 141a next spring, and at the Susan Calloway Fine Art Gallery in Washington D.C. and the Giardini di Sole showroom in Boston in Fall, 2010.
-Her commissions include prominent collectors from around the world and for the Canadian Pavilion at the 2008 Venice Biennale.
+Her work was also exhibited at Susan Calloway Fine Art Gallery in Washington D.C. and the Giardini di Sole showroom in Boston.
+Her commissions include prominent collectors from around the world and for the Canadian Pavilion at the 2008 Venice Biennale as well as luxury hotels and residences across Italy, Asia and North America.

 All works available by commission in various sizes.